How to Cook Frozen Pork Tenderloin in the Instant Pot

 • Add 2 cups of chicken broth and bay leaves to the pressure cooker pot.

-• Place the trivet with handles and place frozen tenderloin directly onto it.
+• Place the trivet with handles on top and place the frozen tenderloin directly on it.
 If it doesn't fit, cut it in half.

 • Close the lid and make sure the valve points to sealed.

-• Press the Pressure Cook button and set the timer for 60 minutes for frozen pork tenderloin and 40 minutes for fresh or thawed tenderloin.
-Followed by a 10 minutes Natural Pressure Release.
+• Press the Pressure Cook button and set the timer for 15 minutes for frozen pork tenderloin and 3 minutes for fresh or thawed tenderloin.
+This will be followed by a 10-minute Natural Pressure Release.

-• After the 10 minutes NPR, release manually the remaining pressure.
+• After the 10 minutes of NPR, manually release the remaining pressure.

 • Open the lid and carefully lift the trivet with the pork tenderloin.
-Remove and discard any excess fat from the pork tenderloin and place it in a baking pan that has been covered with foil.
+Remove and discard any excess fat, then place the tenderloin in a baking pan covered with foil.

 • Clean the pressure cooker pot, and Select sauté.

-• Combine all the sauce ingredients in a medium bowl and stir until fully combined.
+• Combine all the sauce ingredients in a medium bowl and stir until thoroughly combined.

-• Once the IP reads HOT, add the sauce mixture to it.
+• Once the IP reads HOT, add the sauce mixture.
 Stir and cook for a few minutes until it thickens enough to coat the spoon.

-• Top the pork tenderloin with half of the sauce, brushing the top and the sides of it.
+• Brush the pork tenderloin with half of the sauce, topping it and the sides.
 Set the other half of the sauce aside.

-• Broil the pork tenderloin for a few minutes, or until golden brown.
-Baste once with the sauce that dripped into the pan.
+• Broil the pork tenderloin for a few minutes or until golden brown.
+Once it is done, bast once with the sauce that dripped into the pan.

 • Let the pork tenderloin rest for 10 minutes before slicing.